Firehed/api/README.md

 Use source control, of course.

-The following patterns should be added to your SCM's ignored files:
+The following patterns should be added to your source control's ignored files, to exclude generated files:

 - `__*__.*`